dolittle/DotNET.Applications/Documentation/Articles/csharp_coding_styles.md

 ---
 title: About C# coding styles
-description: Learn about how to write C# in Bifrost
+description: Learn about how to write C# in doLittle
 keywords: Contributing
 author: einari
 ---
 # C# Coding Styles

 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

-This is the to be considered the coding standard for Bifrost and is subject to automated verification during automated builds and also part of codereviews such as those done for pull requests.
+This is the to be considered the coding standard for doLittle and is subject to automated verification during automated builds and also part of codereviews such as those done for pull requests.